Let’s start at the beginning.

 This leads me back to the title of today’s post: Don’t survey your donors unless you have cultivation ready to go.

-Folks… if you don’t have the time to properly cultivate the leads you generate from your outreach efforts, don’t do the efforts at all.
+Folks… if you don’t have the time to personally and properly cultivate all of the supporters who fill-out your surveys, don’t conduct the survey efforts at all.
+Heed this warning!
+If you don’t the consequences could be devastating.

-Ignoring your leads can actually be more harmful than not generating them at all.
-Asking people to take time out of their lives to fill-out a survey without consistent follow-up is just plain rude.
-Plus, it’s wasteful.
+Ignoring these well-meaning supporters can actually be more harmful than not engaging with them at all.
+Asking people to take time out of their lives (their most valuable asset) to fill-out a survey without consistent follow-up that proves you care is just plain rude.
+Plus, it’s wasteful and will likely reduce your retention rates and revenues as a whole.

 Subscribe to our blog today and get actionable fundraising ideas delivered straight to your inbox!